California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 docker compose -f docker-compose.yaml -f docker-compose.prod.yaml up --build --detach
 ```

+Note that if containers are already running at the time you run the above command, only those whose configuration has changed between the two invocations will be restarted.

-After that first start, on subsequent reboots, all containers will automatically be started (with `docker/build_and_run.sh` called in the ros2 container) due to `restart: unless-stopped`.
+When containers are running, when the Jetson is rebooted, all containers will automatically be started (with `docker/build_and_run.sh` called in the ros2 container) due to `restart: unless-stopped`.

 ### Passwordless reboot